 Parrett and Axe is a Church of England Voluntary Aided School therefore the provision of RE must be in accordance with the Trust Deed of the School.
-The Governors in consultation with the Headteacher have decided, following advice from the diocese, to use the Dorset Agreed Syllabus RE Search: Asking the Big Questions.
+The Governors in consultation with the Headteacher have decided, following advice from the diocese, to use the Dorset Agreed Syllabus RE Search and Understanding Christianity.